sshniro/zap-docs/source/includes/welcome.md

 ![zap_api_ui](../images/zap_api_ui.png)

 By default only the machine ZAP is running on is able to access the APIs.
 You can allow other machines, that are able to use ZAP as a proxy, access to the API.
-The API can be also configured using the Options API screen using the desktop interface.

 ### <a name="client_sdk"></a>Client SDKs

 ZAP provides official clients for Python, Java, and Node JS.
 Visit the following link to download the [official SDKs](https://github.com/zaproxy/zaproxy/wiki/ApiDetails)

 Quick Setup Guide
 ---------------